 Good coaching results in continuous improvement.
-The best coaching is done one project at time.
+The best coaching is done one project at a time.
 These steps do not create overnight change, but a gradual improvement across the course of the year.

 Improving your process takes time.
 It takes work.
 It takes implementation.
 And it takes someone to guide you to resources, train you, and hold you accountable for completing the assignments that will produce that success.
-This is where we excel with our financial advisor practice management consulting.
+This is where we excel with our financial advisor practice management coaching.

 You want to double your production?
 It will mean getting your team on board.
 It will mean crafting your value statement into a vision that your whole team can see.